 The length of time THC stays in the body or continues to show in a drug test depends on many factors.
 These include:

-- Dosage.
-The higher the amount of THC that is consumed, the longer it will take the body to break down and work through the THC and its corresponding metabolites.
+- Dosage: The larger the amount of THC that you use, the longer it takes for your body to break down the THC metabolites and pass them through your system.

 How does cannabis travel through the body?

 The manner in which THC travels through your body says a lot about how long it may last in your system.